sherrillmix/bedCount/README.md

 Usage: ./bam2depth [-r reg] [-q baseQthres] [-Q mapQthres] [-b in.bed] <in1.bam> [...]
  first and additional arguments: bam files to be parsed
  -r: region to get coverage for in samtools format e.g. chr1:1000-1029 (default: all positions in the reference)
+ -b: bed file specifying multiple regions
  -q: only count positions with a quality greater than or equal this (default:0)
  -Q: only count reads with a map quality greater than or equal this (default:0)
  -d: approximate maximum depth counted for a base.
 In samtools version this is 8000. (default: INT_MAX)
  -h: (optional) display this message and exit